 St. Regis Abu Dhabi Corniche – great location, excellent Friday brunch and a rooftop bar with a view over the Arabian Gulf.

-Start the first day of your 48 hours in Abu Dhabi with a coffee and croissant from % Arabica Abu Dhabi Corniche.
-Let’s face it after a long flight you will probably need a caffeine fix before visiting one of the grandest and most famous tourist attraction in Abu Dhabi; the Sheikh Zayed Grand Mosque.
+Start the first day of your 48 hours in Abu Dhabi with a coffee and croissant from % Arabica along the Corniche.
+Let’s face it after a long flight you will probably need a caffeine fix before visiting one of the grandest and most famous tourist attractions in Abu Dhabi; the Sheikh Zayed Grand Mosque.

 9 am: Visit the Sheikh Zayed Grand Mosque

-The Sheikh Zayed Grand Mosque in Abu Dhabi was constructed between 1996 and 2007 and is the largest mosque in the United Arab Emirates.
+The Sheikh Zayed Grand Mosque was constructed between 1996 and 2007 and is the largest mosque in the United Arab Emirates.
 It is the brain-child of the late great Sheikh Zayed bin Sultan Al Nahyan, President and founding father of the United Arab Emirates (UAE).

-The Abu Dhabi Grand Mosque a place of great religious significance to the people of the United Arab Emirates.
+The mosque is a place of great religious significance to the people of the United Arab Emirates.
 Over the years it has become a very popular place for tourists to visit, and it’s not hard to see why.
 It is arguably the grandest Mosque in the world.

 The first time I visited, tourists were allowed to wander freely around the central courtyard, however, now the area has been roped off, most likely to protect the intricate mosaic tilework.
 Visitors must stick to the outside hallways around the courtyard and the roped off photo areas.